jelmore1674/build-changelog/README.md

   commit_with_api:
     description: Use the GitHub api to generate a signed commit.
 However, you cannot force push and this will be a new commit.
     default: 'true'
     required: false

+  dir:
+    description: The directory to keep your changelog files.
+Defaults to the `changelog` directory.
+    default: 'changelog'
+    required: true

+  flags:
+    description: Any custom flags with prefixes.
+Ex. `[Breaking 🧨]` for breaking changes.
+Must use a key=value pair comma separated list no spaces.
+    default: 'breaking=[Breaking 🧨]'
+    required: false

+  changelog_archive:
+    description: Use a changelog archive file if you prefer to not parse the changelog file.
+    default: 'false'
+    required: false

+  changelog_archive_file_type:
+    description: The file type if using a changelog archive.
+You can use `toml` or `yaml`
+    default: 'yaml'
+    required: false

+  show_author:
+    description: Reference the author in the changelog entry.
+    default: 'true'
+    required: false

+  show_author_full_name:
+    description: Show the authors name instead of the authors username.
+    default: 'false'
+    required: false

+  git_tag_prefix:
+    description: The prefix for your git tags.
+    default: 'v'
+    required: true

+  reference_pull_requests:
+    description: Automatically reference pull requests when you merge changes in.
+    default: 'true'
+    required: false

+  version:
+    description: Set the version of the unreleased changes.
+    default: 'Unreleased'
+    required: false

   commit_user_name: